Concordium/concordium.github.io/source/mainnet/net/guides/update-delegation.rst

         .. image:: ../images/browser-wallet/update-stop-delegation-baking.png
                 :width: 40%

     #.
-If you want to delegate to a specific pool click **Baker** and enter the Baker ID of the pool owner you want to switch the delegation to.
+If you want to delegate to a specific pool click **Target** and enter the validator ID of the pool owner you want to switch the delegation to.
 If you want to delegate to passive delegation, click **Passive**.
 Click **Continue**.

         .. image:: ../images/browser-wallet/delegation-update-target.png
             :width: 40%